inQuitiVe/ECE284-Final-VLSI-Scream/Alpha/Alpha4/README.md

 4. TB sends a readout signal.

 #### Notes
-The bias functionality is not verified by golden pattern, however, we believe that it's trivial enough to
+The golden pattern files didn't include bias pattern because we're running out of time.
+A zero vector is fed to the bias input among all testcases.
+Nonetheless, the golden pattern effectly validates accumulation, Maxpool and ReLU of SFU.
+We believe the expression of bias adding is trivial enough to be correct.